The OLC Group undertakes environmental activities in line with the OLC Group Environmental Policy.

 Reducing Food Loss |

-Dishes made using non-standard tomatoes, bell peppers, and strawberries produced at the Hokuto and Teshikaga farms operated by the Group are served at restaurants in our Theme Parks as well as in the employee cafeteria (36 tons of produce is put to good use each year). |
+Dishes made using non-standard tomatoes, bell peppers, and strawberries produced at the Hokuto and Teshikaga farms operated by the OLC Group are served at restaurants in our Theme Parks as well as at employee cafeterias (46 tons of produce is put to good use each year). |

 Developing Environmentally Friendly Products |

-Products have been created and sold under our original brand by making use of discarded plastic bottles collected at our Theme Parks, coffee dregs from our restaurants, and obsolete cast member costumes, among others. |
+Upcycled products have been created and sold by making use of obsolete cast member costumes, among others. |

 Recycling Loop